brstrutt/PersonalWebsiteV2/content/shopping_list.md

 ---
 title: "Shopping List"
 date: 2023-08-13
-lastmod: 2024-06-03
+lastmod: 2024-06-08
 ---

 ## House

 - Hinges for cabinets
-- Grommets for electricity Backboxes
+- Grommets for electricity Backboxes?
 - Office chair carpet protector (1m X 1m ish)
 - Shelves
   - Hallway
     - 1 for router
     - 1 by stairs
-  - Bathroom
-    - 1 for storage
   - Kitchen
     - I dunno like 2 or 3.
 Kitchen needs shelves
+- coat hooks to put by the door
 - Fire alarm
 - Carbon Monoxide Alarm
 - cap for the shower extension of the bath taps?